 cordova requirements.
 Please see the “Android SDK not found” after installation section for assistance.

-If you want to jump right in and start developing, you can skip the previous step with “quasar mode” command and issue:
+If you want to jump right in and start developing, you can skip step #2 and #3 commands and issue:

 $ quasar dev -m cordova -T [android|ios]

-This will add Cordova mode automatically, if it is missing.
+This will add Cordova mode and project automatically, if it is missing.